enisn/abp-autofilterer-sample/README.md

 ---

-## Implementing AutoFilterer
+## Designing the Application.Contracts Layer
+In this section, We'll implement AutoFilterer package and use it for only filtering data.
+We'll leave **Sorting** and **Paging** to ABP Framework, because it already does it well and works with more than one UI compatible.

 - Add `AutoFilterer` package to your **Application.Contracts** project.
 ```bash
 dotnet add package AutoFilterer
 ```

-### Designing the Application.Contracts Layer
-In this section, We'll implement AutoFilterer package and use it for only filtering data.
-We'll leave **Sorting** and **Paging** to ABP Framework, because it already does it well and works with more than one UI compatible.

-- Let's start with creating DTOs.
+- Let's start coding with creating DTOs.
     - BookDto
     ```csharp
     using System;